Evaluation Methodologies in Software Protection Research

-\paragraph{Tool Flexibility} Some tools offer their users more flexibility than others.
+Some tools offer their users more flexibility than others.
 This does not imply, however, that this flexibility is exploited in research.
-In fact we observed quite the contrary.
+In fact, we observed quite the contrary.

-While Tigress' source code cannot be downloaded, the developers of the Tigress obfuscator share it with colleagues in academia on demand.
-Still, we observed that no outsider papers (i.\,e., not involving members of Christian Collberg's team behind Tigress) discuss or evaluate extensions of improvements of Tigress' transformations.
+\bemph{SP researchers mostly use tools as is, even the flexible ones, rather than customizing them the way attackers do.} Consider the Tigress obfuscator, of which the developers share its source code with colleagues in academia on demand.
+Still, we observed that no outsider papers (i.e., not involving members of Christian Collberg's team behind Tigress) discuss or evaluate extensions of improvements of Tigress' transformations.
 At most, other authors combine Tigress protections with their own or with other existing tools.
-Despite OLLVM being open source, we observed the same behavior, albeit to a lesser degree: \ollvmextended{} out of \totalToolsOLLVM{} OLLVM papers papers extend OLLVM.
+Despite OLLVM being open source, we made similar observations, albeit to a lesser degree: \ollvmextended{}/\totalToolsOLLVM{} OLLVM papers papers extend OLLVM.